 (above) The lightweight fin-post has the phenolic rudder hinge posts already installed and aligned at the factory.
-The corresponding tubes are also installed in the rudder for the hinge tube.
+The corresponding tubes are also installed in the rudder for the hinge wire.

-(below) The elevator and rudder hinging uses 4mm diameter aluminum tubes, inside phenolic hinge posts that are factory-installed and aligned.
+(below) The elevator hinging uses 4mm diameter aluminum tubes, inside phenolic hinge posts that are factory-installed and aligned.